-The Education Futures Office requests DepEd Region XI to become a key partner for the Mindanao phase of the research project's workshops and cooperate by:
+The Education Futures Office requests DepEd Region XI to become a key partner for the Mindanao phase of the research project's workshops and corporate Inc.

-- co-organizing the venues and conduct of workshops in the region with target dates within the second OR third weeks of July 2025 and; - co-identifying potential schools and participants under its jurisdiction for the workshops.
+rate by: co-organizing the venues and conduct of workshops in the region with target dates within the second OR third weeks of July 2025 and; co-identifying potential schools and participants under its jurisdiction for the workshops.